Preparing for the family office of the future: Frequently asked questions

 As an example, the “skinny” family office will continue to gain popularity for its incredible flexibility but wouldn’t be possible without the advances in technology that we’ve seen over the past few years.

-MB: For many families, philanthropy is one of their top priorities.
-I continue to see a growing allocation of resources within the family office to philanthropy and families beginning to measure the success of the office around the philanthropy function.
+A: For many families, philanthropy is one of their top priorities.
+We continue to see a growing allocation of resources within the family office to philanthropy and families beginning to measure the success of the office around the philanthropy function.

 We’re seeing changes in how families choose to give back to their communities.
 Many families take a more passive approach and make contributions to public charities through their private foundations.
 Others combine profit and charitable intent.
 For example, we’re seeing a lot of families invest in real estate in depressed communities, even though they don’t expect to see a profit for 20 or more years.